Viscri rural site

 The village has great historical cultural value, given the fact that in Viscri a complete and very well preserved ensemble of typical rural architecture of the region is preserved, an authentic image of the beginning of the century.
 XIX.

 The architecture of Viscri is typical of Saxon villages, in which the cheerful colors and ornaments from which stories tell about their current or past owners are dominated.
 Viscri or Giscriu, as it was formerly known (Deutsch-Weißkirch or "White Saxon Church"), belongs today to the commune of Bunești in Brașov county.
-It is a settlement initially inhabited by the Szeklers (who guarded the border of the feudal Hungarian state at this point) and colonized by Saxons in the 13th century and due to its withdrawn position, appears late in the documents in the area (15th century) due to the connections with the Rupea county.
+It is a settlement initially inhabited by the Szeklers (who guarded the border of the feudal Hungarian state at this point) and colonized by Saxons in the 13th century.
+Due to its withdrawn position, the records of the settlement appear rather late in documents of the area (15th century) in connection with the Rupea county.

 Experience Transylvania, Vlad Dumitrescu, Dan Dinu, Sorin Onişor, Mihai Dragomir